markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## Introduction

-The ["YM2149 Sound Card for RC2014 Retro Computer"](https://www.tindie.com/products/semachthemonkey/ym2149-sound-card-for-rc2014-retro-computer/)--a 3-channel sound add-on for retrocomputers, designed by Ed Brindley--can be plugged into the Minstrel 4th/ Minstrel 4D, via the RC2014 edge connector, to boost the audio capabilities of the computer.
+The ["YM2149 Sound Card for RC2014 Retro Computer"](https://www.tindie.com/products/semachthemonkey/ym2149-sound-card-for-rc2014-retro-computer/)--a 3-channel sound add-on for retrocomputers, designed by Ed Brindley--can be plugged into the Minstrel 4th/ Minstrel 4D (from hereon I use Minstrel 4th to refer to both 4th and 4D), via the RC2014 edge connector, to boost the audio capabilities of the computer.

 ![Minstrel 4th with YM2149 sound card](minstrel_4th_with_sound_card.jpg)